port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/examples/Argo Workflows/trigger-an-argo-workflow.md

 ```
 </details>

+2. Register an existing argo workflow blueprint entity in the catalog (<b>Recommended</b>)
 :::note
-  Register an existing Argo Workflow in the catalog (this is a one time operation).
-The workflow should exist in your Argo workflow deployment instance as well.
+  This step is optional, but recommended in order to avoid having to re-enter the workflow input properties every time before executing the action.
+The workflow should exist in your Argo Workflow deployment instance as well.
 :::
 <details>
-<summary>Blueprint entity example</summary>
+<summary><b>Blueprint Entity Example</b> (click to expand)</summary>

 ```json
 {